How to paint furniture like a pro!

 I am so excited about this post today!
 This is something I am always asked about!
 So, I thought it was time that we sat down, had a chat, and really got into how to paint furniture.
 So, lets get down to it.
 I’ll be talking mainly about one piece of furniture for the most part…but I use this same method on all of my projects.

 It all starts with the a few decisions.
-What color of paint do you want?
+First thing, what paint color do you want?
 What kind of paint do you want to use?

-- The next decision is what type of paint to use.
-Some of the most common types of paint used are: latex (water based) paint, chalk paint, milk paint, and enamel paint.
+- The next decision is what type of paint to use and what paint finish as well: Some of the most common types of paint used are: latex (water based) paint, chalk paint, milk paint, and enamel paint.
+If you choose a chalk paint or milk paint, you will have more of a matte finish before you apply a wax or poly-acrylic.
+If you choose an acrylic paint, you can choose from a matte finish, satin finish, semi-gloss, or gloss finish.

 Lets talk about the different kind of paint there is to use: